Codecademy/docs/content/javascript/concepts/try-catch/try-catch.md

 ## The `throw` Statement

-Exceptions can be thrown intentionally by the `throw` statement.
-This can be a custom exception consisting of a `String`, `Number`, `Boolean` or `Object` which will be caught by the next outer `catch` block.
+The `throw` statement can be used to throw user-defined exceptions.
+The custom exception can be any of the JavaScript types including `String`, `Number`, `Boolean` or `Object` which will be caught by the next outer catch block.

 This can be useful for things like validating input: